 From the dining area of the living room there is direct, level access to a south-facing conservatory with splendid views across the secluded garden, down to the river and out towards the border between Scotland and England, which is only 6 miles away.
 There is also a patio for each cottage in the garden.

 All cottages have a well-equipped kitchen and a bathroom with both a shower and a bath for guests' comfort and convenience.
 There is free Wi-Fi, a mini hi-fi with iPod dock, TV with Freeview and a DVD player in every cottage too.
+Each cottage has a drying room which can be heated.
+There are laundry facilities and a lockable store for bikes, fishing gear and golfing equipment.

 We live on site and are pleased to help guests with information on local shopping, activities, and walks.
 Dogs are welcome (2 max), but only in Begrum cottage.
 Mungo's Well and Thairn cottages are pet-free.